 Why Homage Watches Are So Popular

 That does not mean every homage watch is good.
-It also does not mean every homage watch is a fake.
+It also does not mean every homage watch is fake.
 The real conversation is more practical: why do so many people buy them, build around them, modify them, and use them as an entry point into watch culture?

 To understand the topic clearly, it helps to separate honest homage watches from replicas first: Homage vs Replica Watches.